Environmental studies students present their research at a graduate seminar on campus.

 - Appreciate how the environment affects human health, and major environmental health problems related to air and water quality, waste water and soil and hazardous waste management.

-Some of the courses in the environmental studies master's degree program include:
+Some of the courses in the environmental studies graduate program include:

 - Economics and the Environment

 Environmental Studies Jobs

 With a master's degree in environmental studies, you will have the option to pursue various careers in areas such as: